 - discuss the role of a responsible citizen when it comes to the destruction of the rainforests and how individual rights conflict with community responsibilities.

-- A copy of the book entitled The Lorax by Dr. Seuss
+A copy of the book The Lorax by Dr. Seuss

-Tell the learners that while you are reading them the story of The Lorax by Dr. Seuss, they will need to pay close attention so they will be able to list the main events in the order in which they happened in the story.
+While you are reading aloud the story of The Lorax by Dr. Seuss, youth must pay close attention so they will be able to list the main events in the order in which they happened in the story (which might not be the order the events are told in).

 The successful completion of the assigned work sheets, the extent of their involvement in the group discussions and activities, and their satisfactory completion of the graph and poster captions form the basis of learner assessment for this lesson.